RobertoVillarejo01/Fluid-Simulation-in-Compute-Shaders/README.md

 ## Summary

 Program built in a C++ Engine from scratch using SDL2, glew, OpenGL, glm and ImGui to name a few.

+This is the final project for my Advanced Rendering Techniques Course at Digipen Bilbao.
+The idea behind the assignment was to pick a paper of our choosing (related to the course's content) and implement it.
+In my case, I decided to do pick Fluid Simulation to learn how to work with Compute Shaders in a task where performance is key.

 The physics in the project are following mainly the work in Position Based Fluids.
 However, I also needed to check some of the predecesor papers:

 >1.
 Macklin, M., & Müller, M. (2013).
 Position based fluids.
 ACM Transactions on Graphics (TOG), 32(4), 1-12.
 >1.
 Müller, M., Charypar, D., & Gross, M. (2003, July).
 Particle-based fluid simulation for interactive applications.
 In Proceedings of the 2003 ACM SIGGRAPH/Eurographics symposium on Computer animation (pp. 154-159).
 >1.
 Monaghan, J. J. (1992).
 Smoothed particle hydrodynamics.
 Annual review of astronomy and astrophysics, 30(1), 543-574.

-The details of the implementation were mostly home-brew so I cannot link a specific page to check the ideas.
+The details of the implementation (memory layout, specifics about compute shaders and rendering) were mostly home-brew so I cannot link a specific page to check the ideas.
 However, some of the key points that may be found interesting:

 - The formulas that come from the original SPH (Smoothed particle hydrodynamics) help avoid checking all particles against all others.
 Instad, each particle should only check against particles in a radius.
 - The particles may be sorted every frame in a uniform grid, based on their location.